 Before reproducing or quoting from any materials, in whole or in part, permission must be obtained from the Special Collections Research Center, and the holder of the copyright, if not William & Mary Libraries.

-W. Taylor Reveley, III (Walter Taylor Reveley, III) was the twenty-seventh president of William & Mary.
-He served as the interim president of William & Mary from the resignation of President Gene R. Nichol on February 12, 2008, until being appointed President by the Board of Visitors on September 5, 2008.
-Reveley is the first interim president since Benjamin S. Ewell to be named President of William & Mary.
-Previously, he was the dean of the William & Mary's Marshall–Wythe School of Law for almost a decade, serving from August 1998 until being named the university's interim president.
-He is the John Stewart Bryan Professor of Jurisprudence at the Law School.
+W. Taylor Reveley, III (Walter Taylor Reveley, III) was the twenty-seventh president of William & Mary from 2008-2018.
+He served as the interim president of William & Mary after the resignation of President Gene R. Nichol on February 12, 2008, and was appointed President by the Board of Visitors on September 5, 2008.
+Reveley was the first interim president since Benjamin S. Ewell to be named President of William & Mary.
+From 1998 to 2008, Reveley served as dean of William & Mary's Marshall–Wythe School of Law and was the John Stewart Bryan Professor of Jurisprudence at the Law School.

-Reveley received his A.B. from Princeton University's Woodrow Wilson School of Public and International Affairs in 1965.
+Reveley received his A.B. in politics from Princeton University's Woodrow Wilson School of Public and International Affairs in 1965.
 Afterward, he attended law school at the University of Virginia, receiving his J.D. in 1968, and clerked for Justice William J. Brennan, Jr. in 1969.
-He has extensively studied and written about the constitutional division of the war powers between the President and Congress.
+He has extensively studied and written about the constitutional division of the war powers between the President and Congress of the United States.
 Reveley is the author of War Powers of the President and Congress: Who Holds the Arrows and Olive Branch?
 (University of Virginia Press, 1981).